evelte/tap-getpocket/README.md

 ## Installation

+(If you are not running meltano, see the instructions below to run this singer tap)

 To install this tap, go to your meltano project folder.
 If you don't have a meltano project yet, create one following the instructions [here](https://meltano.com/docs/getting-started.html#create-your-meltano-project).
 From within your project, you can now add your custom tap: